 Data is now the center point of the marketing world.
 Day-to-day marketing operations like advertising, lead generation, sales, etc. are all largely dependent on personalized data.
 Hence, data collection is a very important part of advertising and marketing, and the GDPR affects advertising from this very step.

 Earlier, you were allowed to collect data from anyone and any preferred source, but not anymore.
 You can no longer pick up third-party data from any source at your convenience.

 According to the GDPR, in order to use a person’s data, you need to have a company’s explicit permission.
 Thus, this has come out as a huge burden on advertisers who solely rely on third-party data.

-The marketers and advertisers who do not have direct access to the user info generally rely on third party data that’s mostly obtained without the users’ consent.
-But this can be extremely troublesome as violation of GDPR requirements can lead to very high penalties.
+Marketers and advertisers who do not have direct access to the user info generally rely on third party data that’s mostly obtained without the users’ consent.
+But this can be extremely troublesome as a violation of GDPR requirements can lead to very high penalties.
 Thus, this calls for an effective solution that advertisers and marketers can rely on for gathering their own personalized data.